-In regards to knot preference and length, the process comes down to trial and error, which is why going to a brick-and-mortar store is recommended, unless you absolutely know which length in inches works for you.
+In regards to knot preference and length, the process comes down to trial and error, which is why going to a brick-and-mortar store is best, unless you absolutely know which length in inches works for you.

 That said, tie material would affect how the knot will look.
-Generally, thicker, heavier materials or ties with substantial interlinings result in a chunky, wider-appearing knot that’ll stand out for the wrong reasons against your shirt collar, around your neck and waistcoat.
+Generally, thicker, heavier materials or ties with substantial interlinings result in a chunky, knot that looks wider and will stand out for the wrong reasons against your shirt collar, around your neck, and waistcoat.

-Typically, with multi-loop knots, lighter materials deliver a cleaner finish.
-A single-loop, simpler knot is better reserved for your heavier-weight ties.
+Typically, with multi-loop knots, lighter materials have a cleaner finish.
+A single-loop, simpler knot is better for heavier-weight ties.